apnadkarni/blt/man/htext.rst

   **-specialchar** *number*
     Specifies the ASCII value of the special double character delimiters.
-    In *htext* files, the text between these special characters is evaluated as a block of Tcl commands.
+    In *htext* files, the text between these special characters is evaluated as a block of TCL commands.
 The default special character is the "0x25" (percent sign).

   **-text** *text*